 Breast cancer is a global issue.
-Each year around 1,380,000 women worldwide* are diagnosed with the disease.
-For many women and their families this is a challenging and difficult time and it has been consumers, the women themselves, who have highlighted the necessity of appropriate supportive care following a diagnosis and treatment for breast cancer.
+The latest evidence indicates that over two million new breast cancer patients are diagnosed worldwide each year.
+For many individuals and their families this is a challenging time, and it has been those individuals who have highlighted the necessity of appropriate supportive care following a diagnosis and treatment.

 History of Reach to Recovery

-Terese Lasser began Reach to Recovery in the United States in 1952.
+Terese Lasser started the Reach to Recovery movement in the United States in 1953.
 Following her own operation for breast cancer, she persuaded the medical community that patients could benefit from the opportunity to talk with someone who had been through a similar experience.
 Reach to Recovery grew to be widely accepted and highly regarded by patients and doctors around the world.

 Read more about Terese Lasser and the history of RRI in the May 2013 edition of Bloom e-newsletter.

 Cathy Brice Hirsch, Towson, Maryland USA – Vice President and Treasurer, Immediate Past President

 Ranjit Kaur Pritam Singh, Kuala Lumpur, Malaysia – Past President

 Karen DeSantis, Rehoboth Beach, Delaware USA – Secretary